shunjieee/tp/docs/UserGuide.md

 * When using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to Hi:Re.
 </box>

-#### Disclaimer for Account Features (Register, Login, Logout)
+#### Disclaimer for Account Management Features (Register, Login & Logout)

-While our Account Features seem to say that our product is a multi-user product, we would like to clarify that our intended purpose is a **single user product**.
+While our Account Management Features may imply that our product is a multi-user product, we would like to clarify and assure you that Hi:Re is a **single user product**.

-Companies often form partnerships and share resources.
+Companies often form partnerships, collaborate and share resources.

-Therefore, HR employees like you may be **required to use multiple address books** to effectively manage employees from different companies.
+Therefore, as an HR employee, you may be required to use **multiple address books** to effectively manage employees and partners from different companies.

-To **safeguard the information of each company**, the use of multiple address books locked behind different user accounts and passwords **is essential**.
+To **safeguard the information of each company**, the use of multiple address books, locked behind different user accounts and passwords, is **essential**.

 <div style="text-align: right;">
   <a href=#table-of-contents>